VikingWarlock/VKStaticLibraryRemover/README.md

 `I can get a static library for multi-platform and without those libraries`
 ####And the new library will be named xxx.a.new

+###Function 4
+	python VKRemove.py -i XuanWheelSDK.a -from clear.txt
+`It works like function 3 but the other argvs are writen in a extra file !`

 ####Wait A Moment
 ####What is the "-" used for in the function 3?